pantelis/data-mining/_sources/aiml-common/resources/environment/index.md

 * For other linux users please follow the docker instructions [here](https://docs.docker.com/engine/install/).

 For those that do not have an existing NVIDIA-based GPU, please avoid **buying** any AMD or Intel GPUs.
-Even to this date, the best way of workload acceleration is via CUDA and NVIDIA is the only vendor that supports CUDA.
+Even to this date, the best way of workload acceleration is via CUDA and NVIDIA is obviously the only vendor that supports CUDA.
 Maybe one day we will have a true multivendor choice - its not today though.

 If you do already have AMD or Intel GPUs you _may_ still be able to use them  or simply use Colab.

 ### Google Colaboratory (recommended)

 We will be using the **free** CPU/GPU resources provided by [Google Colab](https://colab.research.google.com).
 The good news is that you have an account in Google Colab as most of you have your university gmail account.
 Please note if you login to colab with your university account you get to use the almost unlimited Gdrive storage facility.
 You will need Google Colab for all your projects so that you can demonstrate that your results can be replicated.
 In addition Colab has many [features](https://colab.research.google.com/notebooks/basic_features_overview.ipynb) that come handy.
+Please note that even if you use Colab, you still need to submit your work via Github i.e. you need to [connect Github and Colab](https://bebi103a.github.io/lessons/02/git_with_colab.html).

 ### On AWS  (recommended)

-Please note that the [AWS Deep Learning AMIs](https://docs.aws.amazon.com/dlami/latest/devguide/ubuntu18-04.html) may not require installation or they may require update to the required version of TF/Pytorch.
+Please note that the [AWS Deep Learning AMIs](https://docs.aws.amazon.com/dlami/latest/devguide/what-is-dlami.html) may not require installation or they may require update to the required version of TF/Pytorch.
 Choose this option if you can afford the hourly rate **and** you are disciplined to monitor the resources and terminate your instances.

 ### On Hugging Face Spaces (recommended)

-HF spaces can get you started for free and this includes docker based environments !
-So it should be your first choice when a project requires container based development eg. when the project is Django based.
+[HF spaces](https://huggingface.co/new-space?sdk=docker) can get you started for free and this includes docker based environments !
+So it should be your first choice when an assignment or project requires container based development.

 ### Kaggle (not recommended)